luisrui/CV-homework/README.md

 # CV-homework
 ## My Cv HOMEWORK
-This is a plan for CV training
+This is a plan for CV training and Machine Learning